Rexton Hearing Aids Review

 CROS Hearing Solutions

-The majority of people with hearing loss have equal impairment in both ears.
-Some, however, have either asymmetric losses or loss in only one ear.
+The majority of people with hearing loss have equal loss in both ears.
+Some, however, have either asymmetrical losses or loss in only one ear.
 If one ear cannot benefit from direct amplification, a CROS (contralateral routing of signal) system can help.
-This solution places a microphone and wireless transmitter on the poor ear and a receiver on the better ear.
-These systems don’t provide true directional hearing, but they significantly reduce the logistical challenges of having a “dead” ear.
+This solution places a microphone and wireless transmitter on the ear with more hearing loss and a receiver on the better ear.
+These systems don’t provide true directional hearing, but they significantly reduce the logistic challenges of having a “dead” ear.

 Smart Transmitter and Smart Transmitter 2.4

-Hearing the TV clearly is often challenging due to poor acoustics and the distance between you and the TV in the living room, particularly in houses with large, connected great rooms.
+Hearing the TV clearly is often challenging due to poor acoustics and the distance between you and the TV.
+It’s particularly frustrating in houses with large, connected great rooms.
 Rexton’s Smart Transmitter 2.4 connects to your TV’s audio output and then streams that signal directly to your hearing aids.
+This way, you don’t have to be right in front of the TV to hear it!

 Rexton Smart Transmitter